 What makes Forge different from a generic note-taking app is how those insights compound over time.
 Notes connect directly to verses, and as your collection grows, themes begin to surface across books — building a personal web of biblical understanding that's uniquely yours.
 Everything lives on your machine as standard .md files with no cloud dependency, no account, and no lock-in.
 Back them up however you like, open them in Obsidian or VS Code, or just leave them right where they are.^1

-Forge is built with Tauri by Payton Dennis, a full-stack software engineer who believes in building tools that help people think better.
+Forge is built with Tauri by Payton Dennis, a software engineer at Google on the Geo team and a Computer Science graduate of Howard University.
 He created Forge for himself first — a personal tool for active learners who want to forge their own understanding rather than consume someone else's.
-The app is free forever with no subscriptions, no premium tiers, and no ads.^2
+As Payton wrote: "Bible apps optimize for consumption.
+Forge optimizes for understanding."
+The app is free forever with no subscriptions, no premium tiers, and no ads.^2^4

-Platforms: macOS (Windows in development) Pricing: Free (no ads, no subscriptions, free forever)
+Platforms: macOS 12+ (Windows planned) Pricing: Free (no ads, no subscriptions, free forever)